Omilteme cottontail rabbit: the inspiring rare species hiding in Mexico

 In August 2019, José Alberto Almazán Catalán, President of a local environmental NGO named INMACOB, worked with a team of researchers and local guides to search for the Omiltemi cottontail on multiple expeditions.
 The first step was to interview the Omilteme community.
 Members described the rabbit in full detail and its importance to the forest.

 Most rabbit species help keep invasive plants under control.
-In turn, this encourages other vegetation, insects, and animals to thrive.
+This encourages other vegetation, insects, and animals to thrive.
 The Omilteme cottontail provides numerous additional benefits to its ecosystem, but perhaps the most important is their droppings providing this lush, unique forest with a natural fertilizer.

 Interested in learning more about the bioregions of Central America?
 Use One Earth's interactive Navigator to explore bioregions around the world.Launch Bioregion Navigator